shayan-taheri/sqlinstaller/README.md

 <ProviderFactory xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="ProviderFactory">
    <!--
    The ProviderFactory configuration XML is used by SQL Installer to control interaction with the underlying ADO.NET data provider.
-This file is an embedded resource within the binary.
-However, you can override these per installation using a custom sqlinstaller.xml file.
+You can override any of these settings within your own sqlinstaller.xml file.
    There are five scripts that you can customize:

    1. Exists: checks to see if the target database already exists.
 Will replace {0}